shenzhu28/homepage/_pages/about.md

 Interest
 -----
 I am a fan of classical music, especially Russian composers from the Romantic period such as Tchaikovsky, Rachmaninoff and later Shostakovich and so on.
 As for the taste of literature, I am interested in the works of Dostoevsky, Yukio Mishima, Yasunari Kawabata and others.
 In addition, I have also studied modern and contemporary Chinese literature and have studied courses on the history of contemporary Chinese literature.
 In the field of philosophy, I learned a little bit of phenomenology and existentialism, and I think it was very helpful for my study in physics.
-On top of that, I have two cats.
+On top of that, I have two cats and they are so cute.

 Academic
 -----